mesosphere-backup/cassandra-mesos-deprecated/docs/docs/introduction.md

 To use these features, you need these tools:

 * An unpacked copy of Apache Cassandra
-* The set of Cassandra-on-Mesos shell scripts
+* The set of Cassandra-Mesos shell scripts
 * The IP/hostname of the host running the scheduler (Mesos-DNS makes this task easier)

 To run the above tools do the following: